 - Bad relay – A faulty ABS module relay can get stuck or stop working.

 - Low brake fluid – Low brake fluid can trigger the Brake light and, in some cases, the ABS light.

 - Poor ground connection – Poor ground connection between the engine and the ABS module can trigger the ABS light.

 - Low battery voltage – On newer Buick vehicles, the ABS light may come on if the battery dies.
 The ABS and traction control warnings should reset after you drive the vehicle for a couple of minutes.

 - Dirt or debris on the ABS sensor tip – Dirt can accumulate at the ABS wheel speed sensor’s tip.
 This condition can prevent the ABS sensor from recording the correct wheel speed.

 You need to read the ABS module’s fault codes to find out why your Buick ABS light is on.
 You can’t use a generic scanner to retrieve ABS codes.
-You will need a scanner that works on Buick and can diagnose the ABS modules, such as Foxwell for GM Buick or Autel All System Scanner.
+You will need a scanner that works on Buick and can diagnose the ABS modules, such as Foxwell, Autel, or YOUCANIC Full System Scanner.

 Have questions about your car?
 Get assistance in our newly launched forum section.
 We’re here to provide support!